-I mean this is just the way the people are right now and the other things that I’ve noticed is that the most important lesson that you can teach anyone no matter what the course is actually how to learn.
-Because if you don’t know how to learn, they can’t take any instruction.
+I mean this is just the way the people are right now and one of the things that I’ve noticed is that the most important lesson that you can teach anyone no matter what the course is actually how to learn.
+Because if they don’t know how to learn, they can’t take any instruction.

 So I started many years ago in my own life training courses, in my online training courses putting a how to learn module right at the beginning.
-But here’s the catch point to you, if you don’t know how to learn, you’re not going to learn how to learn.
+But here’s the catch-22, if they don’t know how to learn, you’re not going to learn how to learn.
 So that became a problem and it’s really, it’s not easy to change.
 It’s not easy to change somebody who’s not willing to learn.

-Anyway, and I credit the mindset change from that book.
+Anyway, and I credit the mindset change that came from that book.
 Another good resource is Cal Newport, I’ve only read his blogs.
 I haven’t read any of his books but I think he’s pretty much… pretty good on that.
 So anyway, some resources for you.

 Those who don’t know how to learn won’t know how to learn from those anyway, right?
 And the mindset is this, the mindset difference is this, there’s a mindset that’s called the growth mindset.
 There’s one that I call the resistance mindset and this is the most problematic one.

 When you find people who resist new ideas, who always look for counter examples.
 In philosophy you see this a lot, you’re paid to do it.
 But you’re also paid to… in order to become a qualified professor of philosophy, you often have to go through many many years of answering, writing exams, writing papers to some other person’s satisfaction.
 Your own professors in order to qualify to be a professor.

-The basis and training conditions to be able to entertain an argument without agreeing to it and then being trained to come up with counter examples and counter arguments.
+So they’re basically, they’re trained and conditioned to be able to entertain an argument without agreeing to it and then being trained to come up with counter examples and counter arguments to it.
 That’s a very expert thing for them.
-It’s not like a knee jerk reaction.
+It’s not like just a knee jerk reaction.